A new program to support cultural programs that help Chicago neighborhoods rebuild, unify, and heal from the COVID-19 pandemic.

 Part of Arts77, the Department of Cultural Affairs and Special Events (DCASE) will launch Chicago Presents, a new funding program to support cultural presenters deliver, safe neighborhood programs that comply with public health guidelines in neighborhoods throughout Chicago in Summer 2021.

 Emerging and established cultural presenters are invited to submit proposals for free live, in-person concerts and events, spanning across all genre’s music, performance and dance that activate Chicago’s streets, plazas and parks.

-There are two pathways for presenters to engage with Chicago Presents:
+There are three options for presenters to engage with Chicago Presents:

-- Direct Funding Request: Presenters can submit event proposals to receive funding for to produce live cultural programs.
-Presenters may choose to deliver the program independently or may call on the expertise of DCASE programming staff to co-produce the event.
+- Option 1: Direct Funding Request: Presenters can submit event proposals to receive funding for to produce live cultural programs to cover direct costs for the event.

-- Band Request: Presenters/promoters can also select up to two solo musicians and/or bands from the Chicago Band Roster to play at the proposed program.
+- Option 2: Band Request: Presenters/promoters can also select up to three solo musicians and/or bands in total from the Chicago Band Roster to play at the proposed program or series of three events.
 It will be the responsibility of the Presenter to communicate and negotiate event and production details with the artist.
 DCASE will cover payment of artistic fees based on pre-established rates.
-Once details are confirmed by the artist and Presenter, DCASE will pay Chicago Band Roster Musicians directly.

 Programs supported through this program will be additionally promoted as part of the Year of Chicago Music (YOCM), which aims to place a spotlight on Chicago’s music landscape – one of the most influential and dynamic musical sectors on the globe.